spendierk/pytket-bricks/README.md

 #  PyTKET Bricks

 PyTKET is the python wrapper of [TKET](https://www.quantinuum.com/developers/tket), Quantinuum's open-source advanced software development kit for the creation and execution of programs for gate-based quantum computers.

-The [pyTKET](https://cqcl.github.io/pytket/manual/index.html) bricks are a hands-on and fun way to assemble well-known quantum circuits.
-YOu can assemble the bricks to represent a Bell State or Grover's algorithm example.
+The PyTKET bricks were designed as an educational resource to provide a hands-on and fun way to assemble well-known quantum circuits.
+For example, the bricks can be assembled to represent a Bell State or Grover's algorithm example.

 https://user-images.githubusercontent.com/106914305/209889480-10e965fd-5854-4b76-a36e-4a681a53319e.mp4

-The bricks design is based on the PyTKET circuit rendering tool, which offers both traditional quantum circuit design and ZX calculus design.
-The bricks set include the traditional [H-gates, Z-gates, CX-gates, and CZ-gates,](https://en.wikipedia.org/wiki/Quantum_logic_gate) as well as qubit zero (q[0]) and qubit one (q[1]) and wire pieces represented as straight lines.
+The brick design is based on the PyTKET circuit rendering tool, which offers both traditional quantum circuit design and ZX calculus design.
+The bricks set includes the traditional [H-gates, Z-gates, CX-gates, and CZ-gates,](https://en.wikipedia.org/wiki/Quantum_logic_gate) as well as qubit zero (q[0]) and qubit one (q[1]) and wire pieces represented as straight lines.

 PyTKET bricks can be enjoyed alone, with friends, or with family.

-## Sample circuits you can assemble with pyTKET bricks
+## Sample circuits you can assemble with PyTKET bricks

 ### 1) Bell state example

-The pyTKET bricks can be arrange to represent a Bell state or Bell pair, after physicist John Stewart Bell.
+The PyTKET bricks can be arrange to represent a Bell state or Bell pair, after physicist John Stewart Bell.
 [This circuit entangles two qubits.](https://en.wikipedia.org/wiki/Bell_state)

 <img src="Images/Bell.jpg" width="400" >